What Military Recruiters Don't Tell You

 Let me first say that the military is not for everybody.
-For some, joining the U.S. armed forces can be a horrible experience.
+For some, joining the U.S. armed forces may be a humbling experience to say the least.
+It's filled with days of long hours and tedious, thankless work.
 For others, it might be quite the opposite.
-The military may very well be the best thing that ever happened to the person.
+The military may very well be the best thing that ever happened to the individual.
 Either way, I would never degrade or denounce anyone for serving their country whether it's for the experience, educational benefits, or a lifelong commitment.
-In fact, there is a lot of honor in serving, and I respect each and every service member, active duty, reserves, national guard, or veteran, who is serving or has served in the U.S. Armed Forces.
-Now, let’s get down to the nitty gritty stuff and talk about the necessary requirements to join the mighty U.S. military.
+In fact, there is a lot of honor in serving, and I respect each and every service member, active duty, reserves, national guard, or veteran, who is serving or has served in the United

 It all begins at the military recruiting center.
 Most towns have at least one recruiter from each branch of the military be it the Army, Navy, Air Force, and Marines (and lets not forget the United States Coast Guard.)

 The next step is the meeting, or the interview, with the military recruiter.
-Now, this part can be a little sticky, but I'm here to help so let's get started!.
+Now, this part can be a little sticky, but I'm here to help guide you along the way so let's get started!.

-Okay, usually the very first question in regards to military enlistment is: How is basic training?
+Okay, usually the very first question in regards to military enlistment is: How is boot camp or basic training?
 What should I expect?